Timonwa/timonwa/README.md

 I am passionate about making the web accessible to everyone because I believe that everyone irrespective of their disability deserves the right to a good user experience on the web.

+I am building an opensource project/community called [Tech Roadmap](https://techroadmap.netlify.app) which aims to provide free online resources in the different formats that are specially curated to form roadmaps or guidelines on the different careers in the tech industry.
+You can view the GitHub repo [here](https://github.com/Timonwa/techroadmap).

 My current technical skills include HTML, CSS, Javascript, Sass, Reactjs, Bootstrap, Tailwind, Git, GitHub, VsCode.
+And I'm currently learning VueJs and Bulma Css.

 **Random Fact:** I love to surf the web for random and new things to learn, no knowledge is ever wasted.
 That is how I stumbled unto Tech and now *the journey is never ending*.